(keep reading to learn what happened)

-After the Pantaleone’s Kitchen Nightmares, things initially got off to a bit of a rocky star as Pete said that the restaurant was having some issues with regular customers who didn’t like the menu.
+Things initially got off to a bit of a rocky star as Pete said that the restaurant was having some issues with regular customers who didn’t like the new menu.

 However, those issues were short lived as overall the restaurant’s business was improved by around ~70% after the episode aired.

 As of 2023, Pantaleone’s restaurant is still open and serving customers pizza in Denver, Colorado.